brooklabteam/coding4conservation/c4c_syllabus.md

 **March-April: Independent work**
 * *Mentor/Mentee Goal: Edit and revise final paper as needed*
 * *Mentor/Mentee Goal: Submit final paper to peer-reviewed journal*

+---

+**General Notes**
+* Students can access preparation materials and assignments [here](/preparation).
+* All courses take place from 5:30-7pm Madagascar time (9:30-11am US CT) unless otherwise noted.
+* Mentors and mentees should meet and/or discuss virtually (e.g. slack) on the off-weeks between courses to (1) address any confusion from the topics of the week and (2) guide progress on each student's independent research project.
+Mentor-mentee assignments are available [here](https://docs.google.com/spreadsheets/d/1LiB15Mq-37fHIPGmCCKeeCleA2mI4aWcjGG_UthsF5c/edit#gid=0).
+* Training themes are listed below by week of instruction with an accompanying *Mentor/Mentee Goal* to help track research progress in the interim weeks between courses.
+See [here](https://docs.google.com/spreadsheets/d/1HCjoNqVcXMw3KTSBItGuHyT_hUaLPW8vNQ5SdBJerW4/edit?usp=sharing) to track-week-by-week progress on these goals.
+* Our course schedule is accessible below.
+If you prefer to view it in Google Sheets form, you can also access it [here](https://docs.google.com/spreadsheets/d/1NxoWXWjJQMAHUbshYlE9oUVd0FoKkl1ux2dw5pfOf2M/edit#gid=0).
+* All lectures are recorded and available for download [here](https://uchicago.box.com/s/hogzw2rnj5yebvxnteajp237wzs0qlof).